 A trip Upcountry isn’t complete without going out to Ulupalakua (down the road from Grandma’s towards Hana).
 The drive from Keokea to Ulupalakua has great views of Wailea and Makena down below and is a real highlight of the upcountry area.
 Once in Ulupalakua (don’t blink or you’ll miss it!) there are two things to see:

 Maui’s Winery: Not to be missed!
 This place is a real example of Hawaiian hospitality.
 Located on a beautiful tree filled estate, the winery’s property is filled with historic buildings and beautifully landscaped grounds.
 They usually offer a couple of complimentary tours each day (no need for reservations, just show up) but the highlight here is the tasting room.
 Maui’s Winery is famous for their pineapple wines but they have a growing collection of estate wines (look for the vineyard on the right side of the road on the way to the winery) that are gaining popularity.

-Ulupalakua Ranch Store: When you’re done with your tasting (which is complimentary by the way) head over to the Ulupalakua Ranch store for some souvenir shopping (they have plenty of “I survived the road to Hana” shirts here since this is technically the end of the road if you do the full loop) and a burger.
+Ulupalakua Ranch Store: When you’re done with your tasting and tour, head over to the Ulupalakua Ranch store for some souvenir shopping and a burger.
 Starting at 11 AM, you can order a freshly made burger (made with Maui cattle or elk) grilled up outside on the porch.

 Road to Hana (Backside): If you keep going past Ulupalakua you’ll eventually come to Hana but it’s a long desolate road in between so this is the end of the road as far as the upcountry is concerned.
 If you’re attempting the Road to Hana, you should totally go the whole way around (from Hana to Ulupalakua) for wide sweeping views and a largely “unexplored” part of the island.